Archive for April, 2009

 Vespatour 2006 part 17: Caserta

-Reggia di CasertaA garden extending for 3 kilometers, with an incredible sight both towards the hill and the royal palace! :)
+Reggia di CasertaA 3 kilometers-long garden, with an incredible view both towards the hill and the royal palace! 🙂

-The Royal Palace of Caserta really surprised me and I think that I definitely did a good choice stopping there in the morning of 23 august 2006, while I was traveling from Rome to Bisceglie, in Puglia, where I was going to spend a few days at the seaside to rest a bit after the long journey around Italy riding my Vespa.
+The Royal Palace of Caserta really surprised me and I think I did a good choice by stopping there in the morning of 23 august 2006, while I was traveling from Rome to Bisceglie, in Puglia, where I was going to spend a few days at the seaside to rest after the long journey around Italy riding my Vespa.

-The 54 photos of the seventeenth gallery are entirely dedicated to the Royal Palace of Caserta, to the sumptuousness of the royal apartments, visited while listening to an audioguide, and most of all to the marvellous garden and its fountains, a complex built by Carlo III di Borbone with the aim to rival with the magnificence of the Royal Palace of Versailles.
+The 54 photos of the seventeenth gallery are entirely dedicated to the Royal Palace of Caserta, to the sumptuous royal apartments, which I visited while listening to an audioguide, and most of all to the marvelous garden and its fountains.
+The complex was actually built by Carlo III di Borbone with the aim to rival with the Royal Palace of Versailles.

-I’ve never had the chance to visit Versailles yet, but I think the astonishment I felt in Caserta will stand steady in my memories when I’ll do that.
-Who knows, maybe in the next Vespatour;)
+I’ve never had the chance to visit Versailles yet, but I think the astonishment I felt in Caserta will be still in my mind when I’ll do that.
+Who knows, maybe in the next Vespatour… 😉

 ,